-The mandatory October 22 workshop fee is $65.
-Tuition for the full program is $300/student (contact the Birdfoot office to request a need-based scholarship or arrange a payment plan).
-In addition to monthly coachings, the February workshop, and masterclasses, participating Young Artists receive free admission to all Birdfoot Festival concerts and interact with Birdfoot artists as VIP guests for the 2018 Birdfoot Festival concerts on May 30, 31, June 1, and 2, 2018.
+The program’s application fee is $25 which includes the mandatory (for new program applicants) December 18, 2019 workshop.
+Tuition for the full program is $350/student (contact the Birdfoot office to request a need-based scholarship or arrange a payment plan).
+In addition to twice-monthly coachings, workshops, and masterclasses, participating Young Artists receive free admission to all Birdfoot Festival concerts and interact with Birdfoot artists as VIP guests for the 2019 Birdfoot Festival concerts on May 29, 30, 31 and, June 1, 2019.

 Both individual musicians and pre-formed chamber ensembles (duos, piano trios, string quartets, woodwind or brass quintets, etc.) are invited to apply for the Young Artist Program.
 Individual applicants, whenever possible, will be placed in an ensemble with other musicians of similar age and level, which will work together throughout the year.

-- Submit your registration for the mandatory, October 22, 2017 Fall Workshop using the link below by the end of Sunday, October 15, 2017.
+- Submit your registration and application fee using the links below by the end of Monday, December 16, 2019.

-- Participate in the workshop on October 22, 12:30 PM–5 PM.
-All participants will prepare a short set movement of chamber music (which will be sent to you upon receipt of your registration) that will be explored during the October 22 workshop.
+- Ensembles and individuals who are new to the program must participate in the December 18, 2019 Workshop.
+Participants will prepare a very short movement of chamber music (which will be sent to you upon receipt of your registration) that will be explored during the workshop.
 Pre-formed ensembles may also bring repertoire that they are learning.
 Please contact the Birdfoot Festival if you have questions about repertoire and musical level.

-- Workshop participants will be notified by October 29 if they are accepted into the full program.
-Upon acceptance, Young Artists will participate in monthly coachings with this program’s resident teaching artists, a full-day workshop (February 25, 2018), coachings and masterclasses with Birdfoot Festival Artists (May 27 and 29, 2018), Showcase Concerts before Birdfoot Festival concerts (7–7:45 PM on May 31 and June 2, 2018), and a final concert for all program participants (6 PM on June 3, 2018).
+Workshop participants will be notified soon after the workshop if they are accepted into the full program.
+Upon acceptance, Young Artists will participate in two coachings per month with this program’s resident teaching artists, a subsequent workshop (March 2019, date and location to be announced) and a masterclass with Birdfoot Festival Artists (May 24), Showcase Concerts before Birdfoot Festival concerts (May 27 or 29 by audition), and a final concert for all program participants (6 PM on May 30).